 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Vladivostok and nearby
+Top Coworking Space in Vladivostok and Nearby

-Recent Reviews in Vladivostok
+Recent Reviews of Shared Office Space in Vladivostok

 This is one for the treasure hunters where it is believed that at the bottom of the city bay "Golden Horn" lays the gold treasure of a sunken ship "Varyagin".
 The final station on the Trans-Siberian Railway, it is also the city to get run over by a car, as there are more vehicles than anywhere else in Russia with aggressive drivers that do not know the meaning of traffic lights.
 Sitting on the largest and deepest ocean in the world, the Pacific Ocean, Vladivostok claims to have more than 45 coves and bays to splash around in.
 You will find the world's largest cable-stayed bridge that was completed in 2012 in this major port city, which is nicknamed "Russia's San Francisco".
 During the Soviet era (1958-1992) the city was closed to foreigners.